joeyliang1024/Social-Media-Mining/README.md

 - **Predictive**: Forecasts areas likely to see growth in patent filings.
 ### Model FrameWork
 ![model architecture](pic/model_architecture.png "Model Architecture")
+> Framework of the proposed model.
+We just show the calculations of the patent classification codes and one of the related companies for simplicity.
 ### Code
 We utilized the code from [EDGPAT](https://github.com/Hope-Rita/EDGPAT) Required packages: